You're viewing Apigee Edge documentation.

 - Installation and validation of non-Apigee provided modules and themes to site

 If you do not have Drupal expertise in-house, consider contacting a Google representative to learn how an implementation partner might help.

 Software and System Maintenance

 The maintenance of your infrastructure and site is not covered by support.
 We strongly encourage all developers and site owners to follow best security practices and keep Drupal core code, as well as contributed modules and plugins, up-to-date.
-Site owners can stay up to date with security releases, incidents, and vulnerabilities on Drupal's official security advisories page.
-The page lists security issues pertaining to Drupal core, contributed projects, and public service announcements.
-You can also subscribe via RSS or follow @drupalsecurity on Twitter.
+The Drupal Update module can notify administrators when security and regular updates impacting the site are released.
+See Keeping Track of Updates for more information.
+Site owners can also track security releases, incidents, and vulnerabilities pertaining to Drupal core and contributed projects on Drupal's official security advisories page.
+Subscribe via RSS or follow @drupalsecurity on Twitter.